Greece's Tsipras urges speeded up process to clinch debt deal

 The official said the short meeting on the sidelines of a European Union summit in Brussels - their first since Tsipras visited Berlin on March 23 - took place “in a positive and constructive atmosphere”.

-Euro zone officials say little progress has been made in detailed negotiations on a Greek economic reform program, partly because Athens has denied representatives of its creditors access to state accounting data.
+Euro zone officials say little progress has been made in detailed negotiations on a Greek economic reform programme, partly because Athens has denied representatives of its creditors access to state accounting data.